Marc Benioff Sells 2,250 Shares of Salesforce (NYSE:CRM) Stock

-Salesforce Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 2,250 shares of the business’s stock in a transaction on Monday, September 8th.
-The stock was sold at an average price of $251.12, for a total transaction of $565,020.00.
-Following the completion of the transaction, the chief executive officer owned 11,911,571 shares of the company’s stock, valued at approximately $2,991,233,709.52.
-This trade represents a 0.02% decrease in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Salesforce Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 2,250 shares of the firm’s stock in a transaction dated Friday, September 12th.
+The stock was sold at an average price of $243.91, for a total transaction of $548,797.50.
+Following the completion of the sale, the chief executive officer owned 11,911,571 shares of the company’s stock, valued at $2,905,351,282.61.
+This trade represents a 0.02% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

 Marc Benioff also recently made the following trade(s):